toine08/HashPad/README.md

 See the [open issues](https://github.com/yourname/hashpad/issues) for a list of proposed features and known issues.

-## Contributing

-Contributions are welcome!
-See [Contributing Guide](CONTRIBUTING.md) for more information.

 ## License

 This project is licensed under MIT - see the [LICENSE](LICENSE) file for more details.

-Let me know if you would like any sections expanded or have additional ideas for the README!
-Tried to capture the key aspects of the app and contributions process.